CryEngine: CryEngine V

 On March 22, 2016, Crytek announced a new version of CryEngine, called CryEngine V. Additionally, a new licensing model was introduced with a "pay what you want" model for usage and access to the source code.

 On September 21, 2017, CryEngine 5.4 was released, adding the Vulkan API renderer as a beta, substance integration, and other features including new C# templates, asset system updates, and new anti-aliasing techniques.

 On March 20, 2018, Crytek changed the licensing from "pay what you want" to a 5% revenue-sharing model.

-In 2022 5.7 version was released with few new features as the features claimed to be in 5.7 were scraped and moved to new CryEngine 6.
-5.7 included Scaleform 4 support.
-The developers have stated that this will be the last version of CryEngine 5 and confirmed they are working on new iteration of CryEngine.
-The previous versions (before 5.7) were deprecated and can't be downloaded.
+In April 2022, version 5.7 was released with few new features as the multiple features originally intended to be in 5.7 were scrapped and moved to the next iteration of CryEngine.
+Version 5.7 included Scaleform 4 support.
+The developers have stated that this will be the last version of CryEngine V and confirmed they are working on a new iteration of CryEngine.
+The previous versions prior to 5.7 were deprecated and can not be downloaded.

-CryEngine 6

-Crytek has confirmed that they are working on new CryEngine version.
-It is not known what features it will include right now.
-The developers have stated that it will improve global illumination system and will probably include ray tracing as well as stable DirectX 12 support.
-Beta program for the engine will also be available.